brentp/combined-pvalues/README.rst

     351 401 0.04592 2505
     401 451 0.03923 2972

-Where the first column indicates the lag-bin, the second is the autocorrelation at that lag, and the last is the number of pairs used in calculating the autocorrelation.
+Where the first and second columns indicate the lag-bin, the third is the autocorrelation at that lag, and the last is the number of pairs used in calculating the autocorrelation.
-If that number is too small, the correlation values may be un-reliable.
+If that number is too small, the correlation values may be unreliable.
 We expect the correlation to decrease with increase lag (unless there is some periodicity).

 The first line of the output is a link to an image of the ACF data represented in the table.
-It looks something like with parameter (-d 1:500:60):
+For parameter -d 1:500:60 it looks like:

 .. image:: https://raw.github.com/brentp/combined-pvalues/master/data/1_500_60.png

-Or, with more bins (-d 1:500:30)
+Or, with more bins -d 1:500:30:

 .. image:: https://raw.github.com/brentp/combined-pvalues/master/data/1_500_30.png